NetaDAOAcademy/CoiningReason/readme.md

 Is code law?
-Should it be?
-This Unit explores the development of contract and torts law from a historical and cultural perspective in order to begin making sense of claims to digital commonwealth or sovereignty.
-We will conclude with a brief examination of securities law---a subspecies of contract law---to better appreciate how these regulations may apply or be reconfigured within Web 3.
+This Unit explores the development of contract and torts law from a historical and cultural perspective in order to think through claims of digital commonwealth or sovereignty.
+We will conclude with a brief examination of US securities law---a subspecies of contract law---to better appreciate how markets and regulations shape each other.

 <details markdown="1">